mstksg/inCode/copy/entries/dependent-haskell-2.md

     ~~~

     A lot of libraries return existentials in `Maybe`'s ([base is
-    guilty][someNatVal]), so it can be useful for those, too!
+    guilty][someNatVal]), so this trick can be useful for those, too!

-    This is less useful for things like `toSing` where things are *not*
+    This trick is less useful for functions like `toSing` where things are
-    returned in a monad.
-You could wrap it in Identity, but that's kind of
+    *not* returned in a monad.
+You could wrap it in Identity, but that's kind
-    silly:
+    of silly:

     ~~~haskell
     foo = runIdentity $ do